British Values and Spiritual, Moral, Social and Cultural Development

 The Rule of Law

-We consistently reinforce our high expectations of children and these are set out in the Nursery Behaviour Policy.
-Please click here to see our Behaviour Policy.
-Staff in the Nursery constantly model our 'Nursery Golden Rules' in their everyday work with the children to help children to learn mutual respect and understand right from wrong.
+We consistently reinforce our high expectations of children and these are set out in our Behaviour Policy.
+Staff constantly model our 'Nursery Golden Rules' in their everyday work with the children to help them to learn mutual respect and understand right from wrong.

 We promote a 'community of enquiry' where children are provided with opportunity to become clearer, more accurate and more aware of others arguments and values before reaching conclusions.
 We do this through 'Philosophy for Children'.
 Children are actively encouraged to make choices and know that they are in a safe and supportive environment.
 We educate, and provide boundaries for the children so that they can make choices safely.
 Children are supported to understand their own rights and freedom.

-The ethos of Hillside Nursery School is based on core values, one of which is respect.
+Our ethos is based on core values, one of which is respect.
 We expect children to learn to care for others, to share and to listen to each other.
 Staff help children to understand how to respect by talking about how actions and words can affect others, and by modelling this in their relationships with each other.
 They teach children to respect the natural environment and learn about the world in which they live.

 Children are encouraged to regard people of all faiths, races and cultures with respect and tolerance.
 The curriculum is planned specifically to be inclusive by celebrating a range of cultural festivals throughout the year.
 We encourage parents and carers to support and participate in our events together as a community.